hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Paragraph 2 — Versioning / drift / semantic depreciation & migration
 Versioning, Drift, and Semantic Migration — HESS anticipates that domains pivot.
 To prevent stale roots from becoming permanent “semantic debt,” the stack supports explicit versioning and lifecycle signaling: a root MAY publish a new stack version and mark prior definitions as deprecated, superseded, or migrated via a migration anchor that points to the successor root and provides continuity proofs (e.g., signature chaining from old to new).
 Agents SHOULD weight current, non-deprecated roots more heavily, reduce trust over time for deprecated roots (semantic depreciation), and follow migration pointers when continuity is verifiable.
 This allows a domain to evolve without breaking determinism, and it prevents abandoned or repurposed domains from retaining undue semantic authority indefinitely.

+1) Semantic Squatting, Collisions, and “Generic” Terms

+Squatting prevention: HESS does not treat a root claim as ownership by declaration.
+A root is only eligible to act as a Primary Source when it is backed by verifiable integrity (/integrity) and verifiable authority (/authority).
+Agents SHOULD treat unsigned or unverifiable roots as untrusted intent and fall back to arbitration (or probabilistic discovery) rather than accepting the claim.

+Collision resolution (deterministic tie-breakers): When two domains claim the same /entity, agents SHOULD compute a deterministic winner (or keep parallel primaries) using a scored signal set, for example:

+Integrity Verification (hard gate): cryptographically valid signature chain + continuity (root manifest has remained consistently signed over time).

+Authority Attestations: third-party verifiable credentials, recognized institutional proofs, or cross-references from established trusted roots (weighted, not absolute).

+First-Seen Timestamp: earliest verifiable publication of the same root claim (see “timestamp anchor”).

+Stability Signals: domain longevity + continuity of the root identity (not just domain age, but identity continuity).
+If scores are near-equal, agents SHOULD treat both as parallel primaries and shift to downstream arbitration rather than forcing a false singular truth.

+Generic trap (common nouns): HESS SHOULD discourage “topic squatting” on broad nouns by requiring explicit typing and scope.
+A claim to /entity=Coffee is ambiguous unless scoped (e.g., Coffee (Topic) vs Coffee (Product Category) vs Coffee (Organization)).
+Agents SHOULD prefer roots with narrower, typed entities and MAY down-rank overly generic unscoped roots unless backed by exceptional authority attestations.
+This forces granularity by making “generic” roots less authoritative by default.

+2) Technical Integrity, Tamper Resistance, and Validation TTL

+Signing standard: The spec can support multiple signature envelopes, but SHOULD pick one canonical baseline for interoperability.
+A practical approach is: JWS (or COSE) for the root manifest signature (simple, widely implemented, fast), with optional compatibility for Linked Data Proofs where graph-native semantics are needed.
+The key point is not the brand of signature—it’s that /integrity is verifiable, portable, and cheap to validate at ingest time.

+Validation frequency / TTL: Agents MUST assume /.well-known/stack is a high-value target and treat semantics like identity, not content.
+A safe default model:

+The stack response MUST include cache directives (e.g., Cache-Control) and a Semantic TTL (explicit field) for revalidation.

+Agents SHOULD revalidate on a short cadence (hours to a day) for identity-bearing claims, and immediately if signature continuity breaks or the authority set changes.

+If a stack changes but is not continuity-signed (no signature chaining), agents SHOULD treat it as a potential compromise and fail into degraded/arbitration mode until verified.
+This creates a bounded “time-to-live” window if a site is compromised and prevents long-lived poisoning.

+3) Structural Limits, Drift, Migration, and Multi-Topic Domains

+Pivot protocol (semantic migration): Domains evolve; HESS should make evolution explicit.
+Rather than silently overwriting identity, a root SHOULD support lifecycle states such as active → deprecated → migrated → retired.
+A migration is expressed via a Migration Anchor (e.g., /migrate) that points to the successor root and includes continuity proof (signature chaining from old root manifest to new).
+Agents SHOULD follow migration pointers when continuity is verifiable and apply semantic depreciation (reduced weight) to deprecated identities over time.
+This prevents models and agents from treating a pivot as the same identity.

+Multi-topic domains / nested stacks: Yes—large portals can’t be one entity.
+HESS SHOULD support Nested Stacks: a minimal root stack that declares the publisher and points to sub-stacks representing conceptual surfaces (sections, product taxonomies, knowledge bases).
+This preserves determinism while allowing a single domain to expose multiple distinct semantic roots without collapsing everything into one /entity.

+4) Machine Consumption, Payload Limits, and Failure Modes

+Payload limits: To keep first-hop parsing cheap, the root response SHOULD be small and bounded.
+A reasonable spec posture:

+/.well-known/stack SHOULD be ≤ 10KB (or similar), with larger graphs served via referenced documents (links) rather than inline payload.
+This keeps the “VIP lane” fast and prevents abuse.

+Strict vs loose schema (fail-closed vs fail-open): Identity should be treated as fail-closed for trust, but fail-open for discovery.
+In practice:

+If JSON-LD/schema is invalid or signature verification fails, the agent MUST NOT accept the identity claim (fail-closed on trust).

+The agent SHOULD revert to degraded mode: ignore the broken stack and fall back to probabilistic crawling/arbitration (fail-open on availability).
+This avoids granting authority to malformed or compromised declarations while still allowing the web to function.